bwsw/sj-platform/SJDocs/source/SJ_CRUD_REST_API.rst

 CRUD Rest-API for Services
 --------------------------------------

-The range of REST API methods described below allow to create or delete a service, get the information on the service, get the list of services and service types in the system, get streams and instances related to a service.
+The range of REST API methods described below allows to create or delete a service, get the information on the service, get the list of services and service types in the system, get streams and instances related to a service.

 Service fields
 ~~~~~~~~~~~~~~~~~